1 Introduction

 In 1300 BC, Pellen, son of Phorbas, son of Triopas, migrated from Argos to Achaia and founded Pellene, about 17 km west-northwest of Sicyon.
 [36]

-In 1375 BC, Proetus founded the temple of Hera near the coast of Sicyon.
-[38]
+In 1375 BC, Proetus founded a temple to Hera near the coast of Sicyon, suggesting that Argos had influence in the area where Pellen emigrated.
+[38-1]

 5.2 Founding of Gonussa